Cloud303/wafr-remediations/cloudformation/security-tools/cloud303-aws-security-tools.md

 #  AWS Security Tools CloudFormation Template

-This CloudFormation template deploys a comprehensive set of AWS security tools and configurations across your AWS account.
+This CloudFormation template deploys a comprehensive set of AWS security tools and configurations to enhance the security posture of your AWS account.

 ## Features